cga-harvard/hhypermap-bop/bop-solrhome/readme.md

 Loading data from a zip of twitter JSON.
 Notice we use a named request handler to make doing this easier so we don't need to specify as many params.
-Note need at least Solr 6.0.1 to post large files from stdin.
+Note need Solr 6.1 on client to post large files from stdin (regardless of server Solr version).

 ```
 unzip -p results_mar_11_20_2013.zip | \